 The difference between this analysis and manual measurements that trainers take involves greatly reducing the aspect of human error.
 This 3-dimensional model of a client’s body helps in quantifying surface area and volume; all of these values combine to predict a very close approximation of an individual’s body composition.

-While such an analysis must still take into account some small degree of error, the efficacy of these scans piqued the interest of the National Institutes of Health.
-The NIH subsequently approved a tremendous amount of funding to two separate body composition companies, in an effort to expand the industry’s scope of knowledge on body scanning research.
+While such an analysis must still take into account some small degree of error, the efficacy of these body composition scans piqued the interest of the National Institutes of Health.
+The NIH subsequently approved a tremendous amount of funding to two separate body composition companies, to expand the industry’s scope of knowledge on body scanning research.
 Clearly this leading icon feels strongly about the scanners’ potential for commercial use and eventual availability at more fitness centers and nutritionists’ offices.

 Many Factors Influence Body Composition Scan Results